learninglab-dev/the-resources/public/mk/workbook.md

 - script to get photos onto s3 and simultaneously slack and airtable (and prep for gallery display?)
 - troubleshoot 6D footage in rename script
 - need to do a deep dive on LR [metadata](https://helpx.adobe.com/lightroom-classic/help/metadata-basics-actions.html).
 What does it look like?
 What can we do with it?
 Can all of this be airtabled?
+- change Adobe licenses:
+	- ll@fas
+	- code@xyz
-- mk notebook
+	- fellows@xyz

+#### AMAZON

-- add images
+- power strips
-- add text
+- phone chargers
-- do each morning and each day
+- Ryzen 7 good to go?
-- ride home
+-